Claire Keegan's 'So Late in the Day'

 Claire Keegan’s novella Foster is one of the outstanding pieces of writing by an Irish author in recent years (and a fine option for class study).
 Some years ago she came to my school, read from the work, and was asked questions by the pupils.

-Thoughts on the film version of Claire Keegan’s short novel Small Things Like These.
+An account of the ‘Four Rivers’ staged reading of Claire Keegan’s novel Small Things Like These.